Japanese writing system: Hiragana

 There is also some flexibility for words with common kanji renditions to be instead written in hiragana, depending on the individual author's preference (all Japanese words can be spelled out entirely in hiragana or katakana, even when they are normally written using kanji).
 Some words are colloquially written in hiragana and writing them in kanji might give them a more formal tone, while hiragana may impart a softer or more emotional feeling.
 For example, the Japanese word kawaii, the Japanese equivalent of "cute", can be written entirely in hiragana as in かわいい, or with kanji as 可愛い.

 Some lexical items that are normally written using kanji have become grammaticalized in certain contexts, where they are instead written in hiragana.
 For example, the root of the verb 見る (miru, "see") is normally written with the kanji 見 for the mi portion.
 However, when used as a supplementary verb as in 試してみる (tameshite miru) meaning "to try out", the whole verb is typically written in hiragana as みる, as we see also in 食べてみる (tabete miru, "try to eat [it] and see").

 Katakana

 Katakana (片仮名) emerged around the 9th century, in the Heian period, when Buddhist monks created a syllabary derived from Chinese characters to simplify their reading, using portions of the characters as a kind of shorthand.
-The origin of the alphabet is attributed to the monk Kūkai.
+The origin of the system is attributed to the monk Kūkai.

 Katakana is used to write the following: